 The Workplace Opioid and Drug Use Prevention Guidelines for the Construction Trades are designed to help organizations improve their prevention programs.
 They include a self-assessment of the organization’s policies and programs specific to drugs and opioid prescriptions, guidance on the development of an opioid prevention plan, and a list of freely available resources, trainings, and education.
 At the end of this presentation, safety professionals and contractors will be able to: 1) Recognize the key elements of an organizational opioid prevention program and 2) Find resources and tools to improve a union or employer opioid prevention program.

 2:30 PM - 3:30 PM

 Bill McDonald, CSP, OSHA Area Director, Greater St. Louis

 Stay up to date with the latest trends and happenings at OSHA in our region and beyond.

-CEU Credits: Certificate of .40 CEU will be available at the conference upon completion of the 4th session.
+CEU Credits: A certificate of .60 CEU will be available at the conference upon completion conference.